zaytsevpavel/smtp/README.md

 Notice: you need to know your receiver's ip to be able to connect.

 Assumptions:
+- Choice of language: C
+- Server is the receiver
 - For the best performance follow scenario 1 exactly like it is mentioned in RFC 821.
 - The hostnames are substituted with the addresses.